supertypeai/articles/articles/fear-greed-index-part2.md

 # A Step by Step Guide to Market Sentiment Analysis - Engineering Fear and Greed Index (Part 2)

-In the first part of this article, we examined the concept of the Fear and Greed Index, its mathematical foundation, and the data collection process.
+In the first part of this article, we examined the concept of the Fear and Greed Index, its mathematical foundation, and the data collection process using [Sectors Financial API](https://sectors.app/api).
 We identified eight indices—comprising both direct stock market indicators and indirect macroeconomic factors—that contribute to the overall sentiment index for the Indonesian stock market.
 With the data now organized into dataframes, we are ready to proceed with calculating each individual index.
 In this article, we will compute these indices and explore the final model for the overall Fear and Greed Index using a weighted average approach.
 Note that calculations involving external data sources are based on saved CSV files; the backend data processing pipeline will be covered in a separate article.

 ### Market Momentum Index - IDX Composite Momentum